 About one in 100 Americans will develop epilepsy in their lifetime.
 “Epilepsy is essentially a brain pathology that causes a tendency of recurring seizures,” explains Mark E. Farrenburg, MD, epileptologist at Cape Neurology Specialists.
 After experiencing a seizure, it is important you connect with a neurologist who can diagnose whether you have epilepsy, what type and what treatment options are right for you.

-Different types of epilepsy can cause different types of seizures and respond differently to certain medications.
+Different types of epilepsy can cause various types of seizures and respond differently to certain medications.
 In most cases, we can use medications to control the seizures, but sometimes surgery is the best option.
 The goal of treatment is complete seizure freedom.